The Crusades & Liberal Islam

 Rasyad, if you are interested in learning about history - and want to find the roots of the present “Islamic fundamentalism”, or whatever one wants to call it, look at the language used during those initial wars against the “infidels” from roughly 640AD-900AD.
 Furthermore, for a contemporary (pre-Israel) assessment of attitudes in the Arab world look at the writings of Gertrude Bell - someone who loved Arab & Islamic culture but could provide objective criticism.

-4. Jakartass Says:
+4. Jakartass says:

 A historically accurate post.